flexera-public/policy_templates/README_META_POLICIES.md

 ## Meta Parent Parameters
 ## These are params specific to the meta parent policy.
+parameter "param_combined_incident_email" do
+  type "list"
+  label "Email addresses for combined incident" description "A list of email addresses to notify with the consolidated child policy incident." default [] end

 parameter "param_dimension_filter_includes" do
   type "list"
   label "Dimension Include Filters"